 JOHN CAYE: Novato, CA

-Building Momentum for Cohousing in Marin
+Building momentum for cohousing in Marin

 John is the burning soul behind North Bay Cohousing.
-His background is in Architecture and Construction Management, but his career evolved into project management, and working with teams.
+His background is in Architecture and Construction Management, but his career evolved into project management and working with teams.
 John’s first project is Novato Cohousing Now, located in Marin County, CA.

-SHELLY PARKS: Edmonds, WA
+SHELLY PARKS: Anacortes, WA

 URBAN MOSHAV: Berkeley, CA